-Although a number of different medicines and supplements have been assessed as treatments for Cushing’s (PPID), only one has so far demonstrated sufficient treatment benefit and safety to the medical authorities to become a licensed treatment.
+Although a number of different medicines have been assessed as treatments for Cushing’s (PPID), only one has so far demonstrated sufficient treatment benefit and safety to the medical authorities to become a licensed treatment.
 This treatment contains pergolide, which acts to replace dopamine.

 In a small number of cases, other medications may be prescribed by a vet including: